 Second Traction Channel: PR

-Start small when targeting media outlets.
-Big media read small media and pick up stories from there.
-So basically, try to appear in the media that the big media read.
-Blogs compete to get stories first, newspaper compete to confirm, and tv competes to airtime it.
+Big media read small media and pick up stories from there -> seek to appear in the media that the big media read.
+Blogs compete to get stories first, newspapers compete to confirm, and tv competes to airtime it.

 - raising money

 - special industry report

 When you have small announcements, bound them into one big.